KeystoneHQ/keystone-developer/docs/integration/sign/bch.md

 outputs: Array (
     address: String // the receive address
     value: Number // send amount
-    isChange: Boolean(Optional) // is this receive address a change address
+    isChange: Optional(Boolean) // is this receive address a change address
-    changeAddressPath: String(Optional) // the change address HD path if given isChange as true )
+    changeAddressPath: Optional(String) // the change address HD path if given isChange as true )
-dustThreshold: Number(Optional) // the dust threshold for transaction
+dustThreshold: Optional(Number) // the dust threshold for transaction
 ```

 <!-- tabs:start -->